 It is simple: Everyone gets excited when a new customer is signed.
 There’s a celebration, bells are ringing, and lots of recognition and rewards are handed out.
 Song’s like the Bruno Mars' “Uptown Funk” or “24k Magic” are blasting in the hallways and everyone feels as though the most popular person in school just asked them to prom.

-Been there, done that: How much celebration is there when a long standing customer renews for the 6th straight year?
+Been there, done that: But let's think about your customer retention for a minute.
+How much celebration is there when a long standing customer renews for the 6th straight year?
 Forget that they haven’t bid out the work in 3 years (no competition=greater margin) and they are already in your system (low cost of support, faster payment = greater cash flow).

 Opportunity: Evaluating your sales and marketing mix today re-prioritizing the balance of acquisition to account growth can make a huge difference in top and bottom line results.
 Now that’s something the entire leadership team will be thrilled to hear about.

 Just maybe then you’ll become the most popular person in the company (or at least the leadership team) and the CEO throws you the keys to the company G6, backstage passes, and VIP access to the after-party on the Bruno’s current tour.
 Now that’ll generate 24K Magic in the air!